Quinn Allman

-Quinn Allman (born January 18, 1982) is an American musician and producer, best known as the founding member, guitarist and backing vocalist in the rock band the Used.
+Quinn Scott Allman (born January 18, 1982) is an American musician, best known as the guitarist, backing vocalist, and a founding member of the rock band The Used.

 Biography

 Allman grew up in Springville, Utah, and later moved to Pleasant Grove, Utah.
-As a teenager he used to collect stolen bikes in a barn.
-He grew up watching his father play in numerous bands as a drummer, originally picking up the drums at age 5.
+He has an older sister and two younger brothers.
+He grew up watching his father play in numerous bands as a drummer, originally picking up the drums at age five.

-Allman picked up the guitar at age 14, and started playing in bands at 15.
+Allman picked up the guitar at age 14 and started playing in bands at 15.
 Allman is influenced by bands such as Face to Face, Goldfinger, Thursday, Kenna, Weezer, Jimmy Eat World and The New Transit Direction.

-In 2001, Quinn Allman along with Branden Steineckert and Jeph Howard founded The Used.
-Later Quinn asked Bert McCracken if he was interested in joining the band.

-The Used's singer, Bert McCracken, describes Quinn Allman as a "truly spiritual and warm" individual.